Become a steward

 A slightly hit or miss approach to getting into a music festival is winning a ticket.
 In the run up to most of the events this summer there will competitions left, right and centre to get hold of festival tickets.

 Keep your ears and eyes alert and get your friends to also enter any ticket competitions.
-Social media sites, such as Facebook and Twitter, are a good place to start.
+Facebook and Twitter are a good places to start.